 Common Challenges in API Development and How to Overcome Them

-APIs (Application Programming Interfaces) have become the backbone of modern software development, enabling seamless communication between different systems, applications, and platforms.
+APIs (Application Programming Interfaces) are the backbone of modern software development, enabling seamless communication between different systems, applications, and platforms.
 However, building and maintaining APIs is no small feat.
 Developers often encounter a range of challenges that can hinder performance, security, and scalability.
 In this blog post, we’ll explore some of the most common challenges in API development and provide actionable solutions to overcome them.

 The Challenge: